365-DAY GUARANTEE + FREE SHIPPING

 Absolutely!

 Cotton may be considered a natural fiber, but when it’s filled with harmful toxins, how natural is it really?
 That’s where the big difference lies between these organic and conventional fabrics.
-They’re both sourced from the cotton plant but aren’t grown the same.
+Organic and regular cotton are both sourced from the cotton plant but aren’t grown the same.

 For starters, organic cotton farming has a much lower environmental impact than the conventional kind.
 Since organic practices prohibit harsh chemicals, including pesticides, insecticides, and fertilizers, there are no worries about contaminating soil or waterways.